rebeccadavidsson/programmeren-2/problems/hangman2/hangman.md

                 raise Exception("You need at least one guess to play Hangman.")
             # ... and here follows other code.

 Note that `check50` for this problem expects that such checks, with accompanying exceptions, are present in your code!
+In particular, you should also handle invalid input for the `guess()` method, as specified by `check50`.

-### 5. Implementing user interaction
+### 8. Implementing user interaction

 While the `Hangman` class has all you need to play Hangman, someone who does not know your program won't understand that you have to write things like `game = Hangman(8, 6)` to start a game and `game.guess("e")` to guess a letter.
 So, let's make a **user interface**.